Cleanroom ISO cert

 We are working hard to get caught up and new batch's are in progress.
-The team has worked 8 weeks straight 7 days a week to keep up with orders and finish the cleanroom.
+The team has worked 8 weeks straight 7 days a week to keep up with orders and finish the cleanroom move.
 We have applied to be a AKA approved vendor and it is in progress.
-We have an ISO certification scheduled which our main room will be an ISO 7 and gowning, quarantine ISO 8.
+We have an ISO classification testing scheduled which our production and isolation room will be an ISO 7 and gowning ISO 8.

 Manufacturing supplements does not require a certified ISO rating just a "cleanroom" with industry standards.
 We wanted to take it a step further and built ours to be able to show and document to our customers it has been inspected and certified by a 3rd party.
 Customer safety and our transparency to show our customers we are truly serious about being a leading vendor in this industry.